 LOCATION

-• Where: Stavelot historic centre (Abbey quarter, Grand‑Place & surrounding streets).
+• Where: Stavelot historic center (Abbey quarter, Grand‑Place & surrounding streets).
 Tourisme Stavelot.

 • Main hub map: Place Saint‑Remacle (Rondeau) — Open in Google Maps • Access/parking plans published on the official page.
 Access & parking.